ghusse/jQRangeSlider/Readme.md

 Changelog
 ---------
-* Next release :
+* 2.0-pre:
-	* value helpers,
+	* Value helpers
-	* min/maxValueChanging and min/maxValueChanged events
+	* New events: min/maxValueChanging and min/maxValueChanged
-	* bugfix on the destroy method
+	* Bugfixes
 	* Unit tests
 * 1.1.1: 2011-03-04 bugfixes on public methods
 * 1.1  : 2011-03-03 Added methods for setting and getting only one value